temporalio/documentation/docs/content/why-temporal.md

 These systems are often a mixture of stateless services, databases, cron jobs, and queues.
 And as these systems scale, responding to multiple asynchronous events, communicating with unreliable external resources, or tracking the state of something very complex becomes more and more challenging.

-Temporal reconfigures the use of services, databases, cron jobs, and queues into the Temporal Platform.
+Temporal restructures the use of services, databases, cron jobs, queues, host processes, and SDKs, into the Temporal Platform, and addresses failures head on.
-The Temporal Platform addresses these failures head on and right out the box.

 In a traditional system, the service exists to spawn function executions.
 The Temporal Platform exists to facilitate <preview page={WhatIsAWorkflowExecution}>Workflow Executions</preview>.